About me

 I did my undergrad and master’s at MIT.
 My master’s research was on multiparty computation for private queries, and was supervised by Matei Zaharia and Vinod Vaikuntanathan with the CSAIL Parallel and Distributed Operating Systems (PDOS) lab.

-I co-organized the 2023 High Assurance Cryptography Software (HACS) Workshop in Tokyo.
+I am an organizer for the High Assurance Cryptography Software (HACS) Workshop.
 For a more complete account of my work, you can download my CV here.

 In my spare time, I enjoy rock climbing, skiing, and circus arts (acroyoga and aerial silks).
 I occasionally write about my escapades.
 My brother Maxwell does cool stuff too.